emsesp/docs/Home-Assistant.md

 ## Example: Reading a value via the API

-Since all the EMS-ESP data is exposed via the API, you can create Home Assistant entities by manually adding sesnors and use the REST platform.
+Since all the EMS-ESP data is exposed via the API, you can create Home Assistant entities by manually adding sensors and use the REST platform like the example below.
+Note HA will call this every 30 seconds.
+If you want a more on-demand approach then use `rest_command` below to trigger the fetch for example when HA starts up.

 ```yaml
 sensor: